sahsagar-google/oracle-toolkit/docs/compute-vm-user-guide.md

-# Oracle Toolkit for GCP - GCE User Guide
+# Oracle Toolkit for Google Cloud - Compute VM User Guide

-The Oracle Toolkit for GCP fully supports running on Google Compute Engine (GCE) "instances" (or virtual machines).
-The only restriction is Oracle RAC, which due to it's shared storage, and networking requirements, is only deployable with this toolkit to Google Bare Metal Solution (BMS).
-However, this toolkit does support installing and configuring all other editions and configurations on GCE instances.
+The Oracle Toolkit for Google Cloud fully supports running on Google Compute Virtual Machines (also commonly referred to as "instances").
 This includes using Oracle Grid Infrastructure (GI) and Automatic Storage Management (ASM), with single-instance databases.

 ## Things to do in Advance - Prerequisites

 Outside of the scope of this document is the setup of Google Cloud foundational components such as Cloud IAM, networking (VPCs and subnets), Google Cloud Storage (GCS) buckets and cloud security.
 Setting up the required Google Cloud project and billing account is similarly outside of the scope of this document.

-The remainder of this guide assumes that those foundational components are in place.

-## What's Different with GCE?
+## Benefits of Using Google Cloud Compute VMs

-Running Oracle Databases on Google Cloud Engine (GCE) VMs has many advantages.
+Running Oracle Databases on Google Cloud Engine VMs has many advantages.
 Including but not limited to:

 - General Google Cloud benefits such as a wide variety of regions and zones, predictable costs, consumption based charges, and rapid provisioning/decommissioning of infrastructure.
 - Dynamically sizable VM instances: change VM shapes, even for existing VM instances, as required.
 - The inherent snapshotting, cloning, and replication benefits of using Google Cloud Persistent Disks and/or Hyperdisks for software and database (ASM) storage.
 - Easy to reference block devices from Linux via the Google `/dev/disk/by-id` device aliases

-For multi-node RAC configurations, deploying on Google BMS is recommended.

 ## Initial Requirements

-All that's typically required to get started is an **Ansible Control Node** and the Google Cloud CLI - specifically, the **gcloud** utility.
+All that's typically required to get started is an Ansible [Control Node](https://docs.ansible.com/ansible/2.9/user_guide/basic_concepts.html#control-node) and the Google Cloud CLI - specifically, the **gcloud** utility.
 (Or Terraform as an alternative to **glcoud**.)

 Usually both pieces of software are on the same computer, but they don't have to be.
 The Ansible Control Node can be an administrator's physical workstation (i.e. laptop), another cloud VM, or could even be the Google Cloud Cloud Shell.
 However, due to the somewhat ephemeral nature of Cloud Shell, this option is probably not recommended.

-Google Cloud instances for running Oracle Databases can be provisioned using:
+Google Cloud VMs (where the Oracle software will be installed and the databases created) are the Ansible [Managed Nodes](https://docs.ansible.com/ansible/2.9/user_guide/basic_concepts.html#control-node) and can be provisioned using a variety of tools and interfaces including:

-1. The Google Cloud Web Console:
+1. The Google Cloud Web Console
-   - For consistency, ease of deployment, and repeatability (without error), this option is generally not recommended
 1. Terraform:
-   - Covered in detail in the complementary document [Terraform Infrastructure Provisioning for Oracle Toolkit for GCP Deployments](../terraform/README.md)
+   - Covered in detail in the complementary document [Terraform Infrastructure Provisioning for Oracle Toolkit for Google Cloud](../terraform/README.md)
 1. Google Cloud CLI (**gcloud**) commands:
-   - This guide will focus on this option
+   - This guide will focus on this option as it provides consistency, ease of deployment, and repeatability

+Several other options for creating Compute Engines VMs exist and are explained in the [Compute Engine client libraries](https://cloud.google.com/compute/docs/api/libraries) documentation.

 ### Ansible Control Node Provisioning & Setup